argoproj/argo-workflows/docs/intermediate-inputs.md

 ```

 ### Some important Details
-- The UI will pause at a `Suspend` node, and user will be able to update parameters using DB of type text/dropdown.
 - The suspend node should have the **SAME** parameters defined in `inputs.parameters` and `outputs.parameters`.
 - All the output parameters in the suspended node should have `valueFrom.supplied: {}`
 - The selected values will be available at `<SUSPENDED_NODE>.outputs.parameters.<PARAMETER_NAME>`